gelatinescreams/The-One-File/README.md

 ### Nodes
 - Multiple shapes for common devices including servers, routers, switches, firewalls, and clouds
+- *Icon shapes from MDI, Simple Icons, and Selfh.st avaialble in the theonefile-networkening.html version*
 - Editable name, IP, role, tags, and notes
+- *Editable icon shapes from MDI, Simple Icons, and Selfh.st avaialble in the theonefile-networkening.html version*
 - Resizable with full styling controls
 - Custom fonts, colors, and text offsets
 - Per breakpoint styling for desktop, tablet, mobile, and fold layouts